 3. Call for help as quickly as possible

 According to the Rand Corporation’s 2016 report, school safety experts stressed that staff members needed easier and faster access to information, possibly through all-in-one software applications, in order to prevent, reduce, and respond to the entire spectrum of school violence.
-The panic button system for schools used during the emergency situations in Marion County, Snohomish County, and Limestone County was designed to support this level of rapid communication while providing more information to school staff and first responders.
+The Panic Button System for schools used during the emergency situations in Saline County, Marion County, Snohomish County, and Limestone County is designed to support this level of rapid communication while providing more information to school staff and first responders.
 The result of this design is a proven solution that protects school communities in the face of violence and other emergency situations.

 Rave Mobile Safety CEO Todd Piett argues that safety protocol and emergency technology needs to support rapid response and plan for the horrific possibility of active assailant incidents, but it also needs to support effective and rapid communication for non-assailant type emergencies such as medical emergencies.